-- The percentage of patients with schizophrenia, bipolar affective disorder and other psychoses who have a comprehensive, agreed care plan documented in the record, (01/04/2013 to 31/ 03/2014) was 100% which was better than the national data average of 86%. - The practice regularly worked with multi-disciplinary teams in the case management of people experiencing poor mental health, including those with dementia. - It carried out advance care planning for patients with dementia. - The practice had told patients experiencing poor mental health how to access various support groups and voluntary organisations. - It had a system in place to follow up patients who had attended accident and emergency where they may have been experiencing poor mental health. - Staff had a good understanding of how to support people with mental health needs and dementia.
+- The percentage of patients diagnosed with dementia whose care has been reviewed in a face-to-face review in the preceding 12 months (01/04/2013 to 31/03/2014) was 78% compared to 84% national average. - The practice regularly worked with multi-disciplinary teams in the case management of people experiencing poor mental health, including those with dementia. - The practice carried out advance care planning for patients with dementia. - The practice had told patients experiencing poor mental health how to access various support groups and voluntary organisations. - It had a system in place to follow up patients who had attended accident and emergency where they may have been experiencing poor mental health. - Staff had a good understanding of how to support people with mental health needs and dementia.